 As a common stockholder, your liabilities are limited.
 Even if the company runs into financial trouble and owes a lot of money to its creditors, your assets are not at stake.
 Your liability is only limited to the amount of investment you have made in the company.
 Though you will run into losses if the company doesn’t perform well financially or goes bankrupt, you wouldn’t have to bear any obligations more than your stake in the company.

-During the process of a company’s liquidation, common stock stockholders are given the least preference.
-The amount left after settling payment for the debt holders, creditors, and preference shareholders belong to the common stockholders.
-Typically, nothing is remaining after all these stakeholders are paid.
-Hence the equity holder doesn’t have much to expect in terms of a payout.
+During a company’s liquidation process, common stock stockholders are given the least preference.
+The amount left after settling payment for the debt holders, creditors, and preference shareholders belongs to the common stockholders.
+Typically, nothing remains after all these stakeholders are paid.
+Hence the equity holder doesn’t have much to expect in a payout.

-There is a risk involved with ownership of Common Stock as it can be extremely volatile at times.
+There is a risk involved with ownership of Common Stock as it can be highly volatile at times.
 Due to this, there can be a lot of fluctuation in the share prices.
-The valuation of common stock also undergoes tremendous changes, and it becomes complicated for investors to value the stocks and judge them.
+Common stock valuation also undergoes tremendous changes, and it becomes complicated for investors to value the stocks and judge them.

-In the most unfortunate situation, a company might be compelled to liquidate its assets to repay its creditors.
+A company might be compelled to liquidate its assets to repay its creditors in the most unfortunate situation.
 When a company declares bankruptcy, preferred stock shareholders receive assets before Common holders.
-Bondholders have the first claim on its assets.
-After paying the bondholders, the company makes its assets available to the shareholders of preferred stock.
+Bondholders have the first claim on their assets.
+After paying the bondholders, the company makes its assets available to preferred stock shareholders.
 After the preferred stockholders are paid, the company’s remaining assets are divided among the common stockholders.

 Higher Dividend Potential